 5. Padres’ furious comeback

-Trevor Bauer held Tatis hitless last weekend at Petco Park.
-Tatis said it was “payback time” on Saturday night.
-And did Tatis ever get his payback.
-He launched two home runs against Bauer, then mimicked two of Bauer’s signature celebrations.
+After Trevor Bauer held Tatis hitless the week before at Petco Park, Tatis said it was “payback time” on April 24.
+And did Tatis ever get his payback with two homers off the right-hander.
 While rounding first base after hitting the first home run, Tatis covered one eye -- a nod to Bauer pitching with one eye closed against the Padres during Spring Training.
-Then, after touching home plate on the second, Tatis strutted a la MMA’s Conor McGregor -- one of Bauer’s personal favorites.
+Then, after touching home plate on the second, Tatis strutted a la UFC’s Conor McGregor.

 7. Seager’s game-winning homer